nightroman/FarNet/FSharpFar/README.md

     fs: #load @"!\!.!"
 ```

-`*.fs` files may be used as scripts, in addition to true scripts `*.fsx`.
-There
-are differences, for example `*.fs` files are included to generated projects
-and may be edited in Visual Studio with full syntax and completion support.

-Files designed as scripts (that is to run something) are normally not included
+Files designed as scripts (i.e. to run something) are normally not included as
-to configurations, otherwise they really run something on loading each session.
+source files, otherwise they really run something on loading each session.
+In
-In other words, scripts (either `*.fsx` or  `*.fs`) are invoked explicitly.
+other words, scripts (either `*.fsx` or `*.fs`) are invoked manually.

 ****
 `fs: //compile [with = <config>]`